Score High in Credibility, Accuracy, Practical Value

 Under accrual accounting, every sales transaction has two events.
 One event is the delivery of goods or services by the seller, and the other is customer payment.
 Accrual accounting recognizes, further, that either event may precede the other and that there may be a time lapse between them.
 As a result, it is possible for sellers to earn revenues before customers pay, and it is also possible for customers to pay before the seller earns the "revenue."
 Earning revenues, in other words, does not depend on customer payment.

-With an accrual base system, sellers instead earn revenues only after they deliver goods or services to the customer.
+With an accrual-based system, sellers instead earn revenues only after they deliver goods or services to the customer.
 However, there is a second condition that must be met, as well, for the seller to claim and report revenues as earnings.
 Sellers can claim revenue earnings only if the recognize revenues as realizable.
-"Realizable" merely means that the seller has good reason to assume that the customer will pay.
+Realizable merely means that the seller has good reason to assume that the customer will pay.

 Business Firms Report Revenues When They Earn Them